keleven-uk/pyKlock1/README.md

 The Klock displays the time [local], date, key status and the computers idle time.
  Key status is the status of Caps Lock, Scroll lock and Num lock.

+The format of the time display can be changes i.e in words, numbers and the famous Fuzzy Time.

 The foreground and background colours can be selected.

 The Klock is moved by dragging the displayed time.